Ski country: Weather

 The area is a largely hilly terrain, mostly downwind from Lake Erie, Lake Ontario and the Finger Lakes, along the Eastern Continental Divide between the Great Lakes, the Mississippi River and Susquehanna River watersheds.
 The result of this is that through orographic lift, a significant amount of lake effect snow falls there during the months of November, December and January.

 The portion of ski country in Western New York is defined by a geologic formation known as the Chautauqua Ridge.

 Ski destinations

 As the name implies, the area is particularly popular with skiers, and there are several ski resorts that stretch from Pennsylvania into Central New York.
 The local ski resorts primarily offer alpine skiing while the numerous state parks use their hiking trails for cross-country skiing.
 Overall, the state of New York is the third-most popular skiing destination in the United States, behind Colorado and California, with neighboring Vermont a close fourth.

+New York ranks first in the country for the most ski resorts, with over 50, counting the myriad local non-destination resorts.